EpocDotFr/webtodotxt/README.md

 Instead, use native mobile apps to edit and sync the Todo.txt file:

-**On Android**, you can use [Simpletask](https://play.google.com/store/apps/details?id=nl.mpcjanssen.todotxtholo&hl=en) (free) which can natively sync your tasks with your Dropbox.
+**On Android**, you can use [Simpletask](https://play.google.com/store/apps/details?id=nl.mpcjanssen.todotxtholo&hl=en) (free) which can natively sync your tasks with your Dropbox and Nextcloud.
 If you're using another storage provider (third-party or self-hosted), you can use a modified version of this app called [Simpletask Cloudless](https://play.google.com/store/apps/details?id=nl.mpcjanssen.simpletask&hl=en)
 (also free, from the same author) which comes with no sync at all, but instead saves all your tasks in a file on your device.
 You can then do whatever you want with this file like syncing it via SFTP or many other providers / protocols